dinogomez/genzai/README.md

 ## How to use Genzai?

-1. Make a new Discord application [here](https://discord.com/developers/applications).
+1. Make a new Discord application, here in the [Discord Developer Portal](https://discord.com/developers/applications).
+2. Click `New Application` on the top right.
+3. Create your application name, this will be your `title` in your Discord Presence.
-2. Copy the `Client ID` and paste it in the `Client ID` field in Genzai.
+4. Copy the `Application ID` and paste it in the `App ID` field in Genzai.
-3. Click `Connect`
+5. Click `Connect`
-4. Fill out the fields you want.
+6. Fill out the fields you want.
-5. Click `Update`
+7. Click `Update`
-6. Enjoy your new Discord Rich Presence!
+8. Enjoy your new Discord Rich Presence!

 ## How to build Genzai from source